Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 members.
 They should be correctly preserved, but if not, please report them.

 -   Core
-    -   Any `ICollectionComponent` or `IManagedStructComponent` implementing type will have generated code which will need to be preserved.
+    -   Any `IVInterface`, `ICollectionComponent` or `IManagedStructComponent` implementing type will have generated code which will need to be preserved.
 -   Psyshock
-    -   Psyshock calls `EarlyJobInit()` on generic jobs for `IFindPairsProcessor` and `IFindObjectsProcessor`.
+    -   Psyshock calls `EarlyJobInit()` on generic jobs for `IFindPairsProcessor`, `IFindObjectsProcessor,` and `IForEachPairProcessor`.
 The `EarlyJobInit()` method may accidentally be stripped for these jobs.
 -   Unika
     -   All Unika types and interfaces that are handled by codegen need to be preserved.

 ## Cross-Platform Determinism

-The Latios Framework experimentally supports Burst’s deterministic floating point mode for the following modules:
+The Latios Framework experimentally supports Burst’s deterministic floating-point mode for systems in the following modules:

 -   Core
 -   QVVS Transforms
 -   Calci
 -   Psyshock
 -   Unika
--   Kinemation (partial)
+-   Kinemation (partially)

 You can enable this mode using the scripting define LATIOS_BURST_DETERMINISM.